DixonRes/DixonRes/README.md

 ---

 ## License
-DRsolve is distributed under the GNU General Public License version 2.0 (GPL-2.0-or-later).
+DRSolve is distributed under the GNU General Public License version 2.0 (GPL-2.0-or-later).
 See the file COPYING.